Lazaris02/DelDishious/README.md

 - create favorites page
 - create addRecipe page
 - style individual recipe page
-- add a submit button to newsletter in the footer - makes a call to the server and stores the email address no need to be a user
-- make a functional newsletter tab
+- make a functional newsletter tab - use form hook , add validation for email.
 - handle errors if the fetch from API doesn't work!
 - add an error page that shows up when something is wrong! , wrong redirecting
 - stop the randomization of ratings when page is refreshed!